Izaias is currently an Executive Producer IUQO, an independent production studio based in Brazil

 Izaias joined the interactive industry in 2002, and through the years he has had the chance to work with the most talented people, on truly great projects, for some of the best companies in the world.
 With both advertising and technology degrees, he is currently focused on business and creative strategy, getting deep into the business of building meaningful digital products.

 What did you do before becoming a designer/developer?

 I started playing with these things very early in life.
 My first computer was a IBM XT.
 Besides that, I always wanted to work, so the very first "work" I remember doing in my life was to make kites and sell them to my friends.
 I was probably 8 years old at the time.

 I believe inspiration comes from everywhere.
 I really enjoy having random ideas and writing them down.
 Sometimes one of those ideas, connected to another one I had months or even years ago, starts to make sense.

 Which are your favorite studios, designers or agencies?

-Currently I'm in love with UNIT9, which I'm lucky to be a partner of.
+I love the work of UNIT9, and I have been lucky enough to collaborate with.
 Besides that, I'm a big fan of Hello Monday, Cartelle and Kokokaka.